-In teaching staff, requirements for admission, curriculum, equipment and facilities of every kind, Baylor University College of Dentistry complies fully with the rules of the Dental Educational Council of America and is designated as a Class A dental school.
+In teaching staff, requirements for admission, curriculum, equipment and facilities of every kind, Baylor University College of Dentistry complies fully with the rules of the Dental Educational Council of America.

 LOCATION

 Dallas is an ideal location for a modern dental school.
 It is a large city in the center of a thickly populated area.
 Numerous railroads and interurbans make it easily accessible from all part of North Texas, making it possible to secure the material so necessary for clinical instruction.
 The College Building is within half a block of two crosstown car lines, and within a few blocks are the College of Medicine, Baylor Hospital, the School of Nursing, and the University Library.